comunica/Documentation-Comunica/docs/index.md

 allowing people more familiar with JSON than RDF to also quickly pick up the framework.

 Several config files are required when using Components.js:

  * A config file for every JavaScript class that gets exposed in the module.
  * A config file combining all the exposed classes.
  * A config file defining the instantiations and how they get combined.

-Since this is RDF data these files could also be combined into one file but this is the standard way of working.
+!!! note
+    The Components.js convention is to split up these config file.
+    However, this is not a requirement.
+As these just contain RDF, they could be split up or combined in any way.
     Specific examples will be shown in the later sections.

-## Triple Pattern Fragments client
+## Motivation: a modular TPF client
-The main idea behind Comunica is to create a modular [TPF client](http://linkeddatafragments.org/software/).
+The main idea behind Comunica is to create a modular [Triple Pattern Fragments client](http://linkeddatafragments.org/software/).
 Many [additions and changes](http://linkeddatafragments.org/publications/) have already been made based on the original TPF idea.
 Combining some of these ideas together and keeping them up to date with the main client implementation